The Easiest Keto Ravioli You’ll Ever Make (And It’s So Good!)

 3

-In a small bowl, mix together cooked Italian ground sausage, cream cheese, sour cream, and shredded cheese and set aside.
+In a small bowl, mix together cooked ground Italian sausage, cream cheese, sour cream, and shredded cheese and set aside.

 4

-Place the baking sheet in the oven for 3 minutes or until cheese starts to bubble and turn golden brown around the edges.
-Remove the baking sheet from the oven and let cool for 3-5 minutes.
+Place the baking sheet in the oven for 3 minutes or until the cheese starts to bubble and turn golden brown around the edges.
+Remove the baking sheet from the oven and let it cool for 3-5 minutes.
 You may have to do this in stages if you're using more than one baking sheet.

 5